·

 Grouting

-After everything is dry, you’re ready for your grout.
 A tip on purchasing grout if you’re new to tiling: pay attention to whether or not it has sand in it.
 If you’re laying a ceramic tile, sanded grout is fine.

-But if your tile is glass or marble like our bathroom tile, the sanded grout will scratch the surface and ruin your tile.
+But if your tile is glass or marble like our bathroom tile, the sanded grout will scratch the smooth surface and ruin your tile.

 If your grout did not come pre-mixed, you’ll need to follow the directions on how to prepare your grout.
 Once it’s ready, take your trowel and apply the grout in the lines between your tiles.
 This gets pretty messy!